Ashot0/Ash.ink-Scheduler/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/Ashot0/Ash.ink-Scheduler) or contact us at support@ashink.example.com.
+If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/Ashot0/Ash.ink-Scheduler)